-In relation to this Principle, there are ongoing international discussions for financial benchmark reform by the ISDA and other organizations.
+In relation to this Principle, "Cross-Industry Committee on Japanese Yen Interest Rate Benchmarks" was established by the Bank of Japan on August 1, 2018 to consider transition to JPY risk-free rate.
+In addition to that, there are ongoing international discussions for financial benchmark reform by the ISDA and other organizations.
 Such discussions include the transition to risk-free rates assumed as an alternative benchmark to IBORs (e.g. the JBA TIBOR) and the robustness of a contract under the fallback plan in the event of permanent cessation of the IBORs publication.
-JBATA will continue to paying attention to the development of these discussions, and consider, and take actions for, identifying an alternative benchmark appropriate to the needs for the use of the JBA TIBOR and transitioning to that alternative benchmark.
+JBATA will continue to paying attention to the development of these discussions, and consider, and take actions as necessary for, identifying an alternative benchmark appropriate to the needs for the use of the JBA TIBOR and transitioning to that alternative benchmark.

-➤ Principle 14 Submitter Code of Conduct
+Principle 14 Submitter Code of Conduct